joekamibeppu/comp20-jkamibeppu/messages/README.md

 1. The lab has been implemented correctly.
 The Messages webpage displays two lines of text.

 2. I consulted Stack Overflow to learn the syntax of the JSON parser function.
+I also discussed the lab will fellow classmate Anna Kasagawa.

 3. I have spent 3 hours completing this assignment.